johkro24/Figma-Webside/README.md

 - [Installation](#installation)

 ## About
-The goal of this project is to convert a Figma design into a responsive and modern website.
-The repository contains the source code to build a simple, yet elegant website, ensuring that the layout adheres to the original design principles created in Figma.
+The goal of this project is to convert a Figma design into a responsive website.
+The repository contains the source code to build a simple website.

 ## Features
 - Easy to read code